top of page

 • 4 min read

-This post explains how family-supported mortgages work, the benefits and risks involved, and how you might use this option to get on the property ladder sooner.
+This post explains how family-supported mortgages work, the benefits and risks involved, and how we might use this option to get on the property ladder sooner.

 The Challenge of Saving for a Deposit

 Most lenders require buyers to have saved at least 5% to 10% of the property price as a deposit.
 For example, on a £250,000 home, this means saving between £12,500 and £25,000 upfront.
-For many people, especially first-time buyers, this can take years to accumulate.
+For many, especially first-time buyers, this can take years to accumulate.

 Meanwhile, house prices and rents continue to rise.
 This creates a frustrating situation where:

-• You have a stable job and a good income
+• We have stable jobs and good incomes

-• But you don’t have a large lump sum saved for a deposit
+• But we don’t have a large lump sum saved for a deposit

 This gap between income and deposit savings can delay homeownership for years.